Augustin-Joseph de Mailly: Port-Vendres

 Louis XVI, true restorer of the French war and commercial navy, entrusted General de Mailly with the installation of a powerful and fortified port which would finally be able to ensure regular traffic with the whole of Europe, from Spain to Sweden, Scotland to Italy, the Catalan coast to the East, to the Barbary ports, and even as far away as India and the Americas.

-Mailly restructures Port-Vendres, which he wants, like Perpignan, to be the ideal representation of a Masonic city.
+Mailly restructured Port-Vendres, which he wanted like Perpignan, to be the ideal representation of a Masonic city.
 He built a deep port there, sheltered from the winds.
 In addition to the modern port, in fifteen years (1770 - 1785), he completed the city, outlines and pierces a few small streets, builds new dwellings on a uniform plan, corrects alignments, builds quays and convenient landing stages.
 To mark the rebirth of Port-Vendres with a symbol, Louis XVI allowed the province to erect to his glory the first monument erected in France in his honor, the obelisk of Port-Vendres.
 In 1775 he reinforced the fortifications at the entrance to the port of Port-Vendresby building the Mailly Redoubt opposite the Fanal Redoubt: built by Vauban between 1673 and 1700 to defend the port.

-The 2 October 1753, Marshal de Noailles, in quarrel with Mailly, succeeded in having him dismissed from his command.
+On 2 October 1753, Marshal de Noailles, in quarrel with Mailly, succeeded in having him dismissed from his command.
 In November 1753, Jean-Baptiste de Machault d'Arnouville obtains the exile of Mailly from the king.
-On 1 March 1754, the king breaks the count of Mailly d'Haucourt for having spread too much his memory that René Louis de Voyer de Paulmy d'Argenson considers apologetic.
+On 1 March 1754, the king rebuked the count of Mailly d'Haucourt for having spread too much his memory that René Louis de Voyer de Paulmy d'Argenson considers apologetic.
 Mailly must return to his land.
 His mistress, the Marquise de Blanes and her husband, spoke out against the government.
-They are also outlawed.
+They were also outlawed.
 Mailly's disgrace did not last long, because he was responsible for going to Spain to compliment the Infanta Marie-Thérèse-Raphaëlle de Bourbon on behalf of the king.

 10 August 1792

-Marshal de Mailly refuses to emigrate; the idea of the king being abandoned in Paris without the clergy and nobility to him is a revolting absurdity.
+Marshal de Mailly refused to emigrate; the idea of the king being abandoned in Paris without the clergy and nobility to him was a revolting absurdity.
 In 1790, Louis XVI gave him the command of one of four armies decreed by the National Assembly and that of the 14th and 15th military divisions.
-But the assembly demanded a civic oath, and Marshal de Mailly resigned.
+The assembly demanded a civic oath, and Marshal de Mailly resigned.

-On 9 August when he learned of the dangers surrounding the royal family, he went to the Tuileries Palace.
+On 9 August, when he learned of the dangers surrounding the royal family, he went to the Tuileries Palace.
 He was entrusted by the King with the command of the troops who would defend the Tuileries the next day, 10 August 1792.
 During the attack, the defense is swept away.
-Mailly escapes the massacre and receives help to escape.
+Mailly escaped the massacre and received help to escape.

 Arrest and execution

-On 25 March 1794, Joseph de Mailly was executed by guillotine, at the time of his execution he was the oldest person to be executed.
+On 25 March 1794, de Mailly was executed by guillotine, at the time of his execution he was the oldest person to be executed.